 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.

-- Overall, we rate Logically Least Biased based on low biased fact-checking and commentary.
-We also rate them High for factual reporting due to proper sourcing of claims.
+- Overall, we rate Logically Least Biased based on low-biased fact-checking and commentary.
+We also rate them High for factual reporting due to the proper sourcing of claims.

 Bias Rating: LEAST BIASED

 Based in the United Kingdom and launched in 2019, Logically is a Fact-Checking service that uses artificial intelligence to rate news articles.
 Logically also has a browser extension that will scan the article you are presently reading and give basic information about the credibility based on the wording and the source.
 According to their about page, “Logically employs one of the world’s largest dedicated fact-checking teams, working together with AI to provide rigorous, evidence-based fact checks.”

 The website is fully transparent, listing Lyric Jain as the CEO and Dr. Al Baker as the managing editor.
 Logically is a certified fact-checker of the International Fact-Checking Network.

 Logically Ltd, which is registered in London and has offices in India and the UK, is the company’s owner.
 Logically discloses funding, “Logically is funded by a combination of Lyric’s personal investment in the company (using personal savings and money from family business Eliza Tinsley), by venture capital investment from the Northern Powerhouse Investment Fund, managed by Mercia Asset Management, and investment from XTX Ventures.
 Lyric Jain remains the only person with significant control of Logically.”
 The website does not make it clear how they monetize.